 Invasive disease in the neutropenic, especially leukemic.
 Lung, CNS, rhinocerebral and cutaneous disease lead the list.

 Amphotericin B, at high dose (1.5 mg/kg/d is a good start) but it is as effective as I would be in the ring with Mike Tyson.
-It is resistant to caspofungin, voriconazole, fluconazole and itraconazole in vivo (PubMed).
+It is resistant to caspofungin, and all the azoles in vivo (PubMed) (PubMed).